USSSA Pride: 2020 - present

 On September 30, 2021, the Pride announced they are joining the WPF - Women's Professional Fastpitch league for the 2022 exhibition season.
 They played in the 2023 Women's Professional Fastpitch season, the inaugural season of the league, where they were crowned Runners-Up against the Texas Smoke.

-They declined to continue participation in the WPF for the 2024 season.
+They declined to continue participation in the WPF for the 2024 season and ceased operations.